fightling/openweathermap/README.md

 ```
 ### Get continuous weather updates

-Then use the crate in your rust source file by calling `openweathermap::init()` which returns a receiver object which you can then use to call `openweathermap::update()` to get weather updates like in the following example:
+Then use the crate in your rust source file by calling `openweathermap::init()` which returns a receiver object.
+You can then use this receiver object to call `openweathermap::update()` to get weather updates like in the following example:

 ```rust
 extern crate openweathermap;